 The marijuana legislation under the Cannabis Act allows for residents to possess any amount of weed in their home.
 For this reason, some Canadians store weed in their wine cellars.
 As you know, many Canadians are avid wine drinkers and usually have a wine cellar in their home.
 The wine cellar becomes the place where weed is stashed in large amounts.
 This is legal according to the Cannabis Act.
 This is pretty cool as long as everything stays inside the home.

 Due to the legalization of marijuana in Canada, many weed-loving couples are adding marijuana components to their wedding ceremonies.
 If you were to attend a Canadian wedding these days, don’t be surprised to see cannabis products and wedding favors made with marijuana.
 It is an option for guests to indulge, but at least it is available for the recreational marijuana user.
 This kind of wedding is unique and of course, the bride and groom would have to let guests know the theme of the wedding beforehand.

 One year prior to the legalization of recreational marijuana in Colorado, the state prohibited combustible organic solvents to be used for extracting marijuana.
 In Canada, he law restricts using combustible organic solvents, but allows cannabis extraction.
 The Cannabis Act allows the non-organic solvents to be used as well as devices that extract without the use of solvents.
 But, this is only allowed, if you are doing the extraction for personal use only.

-So those are the things you can expect to find in the new Cannabis Act, which recreational adult users will appreciate.
+So those are the things you can expect to find in the new Cannabis Act.
+Recreational adult users will appreciate those things.
 However, make sure you check with the different municipalities and provinces for their own regulations before assuming that everything is across the board.
 Visit the Cannabis Training University now for more information.